yepedraza/SoftwareDevelopment-G7/README.md

 ### Santiago Téllez

 I'm Santiago, I'm 22 years old.
-Im' an engineer student in Bogotá.
-I like videogames and movies, also   languages like german.
+I'm an engineer student in Bogotá.
+I like video games and movies, also languages like german.